AaravPatelRubixRobber/AmityKWHS2021StockAnalysisAlgorithm/README.md

   - return on equity
   - current ratio

-Finally, the technical score asseses a company's short term situation.
+Finally, the technical score asseses a company's mid-term situation.
 It uses trading indicators and company news to predict a stock's short-term movements.
 Some metrics used to calculate this are:
   - MACD (200 MA long-term, 500 MA short-term)
-  - sentiment
+  - NLP news sentiment surrounding a company

-These scores are used to identify leading stocks in varous industries, and they are used in conjuction with discretionary analysis to select our investments.
+These scores are used to identify leading stocks in various industries, and they are used in conjuction with discretionary analysis to select our investments.